railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 * :guilabel:`Ordering Contact` : person handling the order at the customer end.
 By default, OpenERP proposes the Ordering Contact at the selected partner.

-* :guilabel:`Shipping Address` : address used on the delivery order.
-By default, OpenERP proposes the shipping address from the partner form.
-If nothing is defined in that slot, it uses the default address instead.
+* :guilabel:`Delivery Address` : address used on the delivery order.
+By default, OpenERP proposes the delivery address from the partner form.
+If no specific delivery address is defined, the default address will be used instead.

 * :guilabel:`Invoice Address` : address used to send the invoice to the customer.
 By default, OpenERP proposes the address labelled :guilabel:`Invoice` from the partner form.
-If nothing is defined there, it uses the default address instead.
+If no specific delivery address is defined, the default address will be used instead.

 * :guilabel:`Pricelist` : will determine both the currency of the quotation and the price that will be used for each product.